-A group is a way to narrow in the population for data aggregation & visualization.
+A group is a way to narrow the population for data aggregation & visualization.

 Groups are the third level of layering and filtering data in the Hawkin Dynamics Software.
 The first level is an Organization, the second level is a Team(s), the third level is a Group(s), and the fourth level is an individual athlete (see Figure 1 below).